env.dev

 How to configure environment variables in Kubernetes: inline env, ConfigMaps, Secrets, the downward API, and best practices for managing configuration at scale.

-Kubernetes offers several mechanisms for injecting environment variables into containers: inline env fields, envFrom bulk imports from ConfigMaps and Secrets, and the downward API for exposing pod metadata and resource limits.
-Choosing the right approach depends on whether the values are sensitive, how many variables you need, and whether they change between environments.
-This guide covers every method, explains ordering and dependency rules, and highlights the mistakes that cause the most debugging time in production clusters.
+Kubernetes injects environment variables into containers four ways: inline env name-value pairs, envFrom bulk imports from a ConfigMap or Secret, valueFrom for a single key, and the downward API for pod metadata and resource limits.
+The choice hinges on three things: whether the value is sensitive, how many variables you need, and whether they differ per environment.
+The detail that burns the most production hours is that none of these refresh after a ConfigMap or Secret edit — env vars are frozen at container start, so a config change needs a pod restart.
 If you are coming from Docker, see the Docker env variables guide for the natural progression into Kubernetes.

 How do you set inline environment variables in a Pod spec?